-The student will take a comprehensive examination after completing the doctoral coursework.
+The student will take and successfully pass a comprehensive examination after completing the doctoral coursework.
 It is the student's responsibility to see his/her advisor to schedule a test time.
 The student must take 12 hours of dissertation study.
 It is recommended that the student take three hours over four trimesters, and the student must be enrolled in dissertation hours the trimester he/she successfully defends.
 Students must successfully defend the dissertation proposal and the final study results after data are collected.
-Students will receive specific dissertation requirements from their academic department and dissertation chairs.
+Students will receive specific dissertation requirements from their program coordinator and dissertation chairs.